Manipulations Swarm Control

 The queen is placed in a nuc with 1 - 4 frames of mostly sealed brood.
 The nuc is moved away and placed in the shade.

 The home colony is left to re-queen.
-It should make a decent Q as it has the full resources of the colony.
+It should make a decent Q as it has almost the full resources of the colony.
 At the outset reduce the QC to one open QC.
 After 6. - 7 days, cull any more QC that have formed.
 The new queen should lay with a bang.
+If done vertically, the manipulation board is set to mesh.

 A split performed vertically